Let us first recognize the seven categories that IoT infrastructure is built upon:

-Quantity and quality of data means nothing if they are not effectively strung together in real time, which a great acumen for being agile and being able to innovate is crucial for.
-By mashing up new data with data that is already in possession, it is imperative that new business insights are gleaned on a consistent basis, which will also pave the way for new ways in turning information into actionable insights.
+Quantity and quality of data mean nothing if they are not effectively strung together in real-time, which a great acumen for being agile and being able to innovate is crucial for.
+By mashing up new data with data that is already in possession, it is imperative that new business insights are gleaned on a consistent basis, which will also pave the way for new ways of turning information into actionable insights.

 Get immersed in the ‘smart city’ vision

 Technology adoption has never been at the forefront of priorities with cities, but it has escalated many rungs in the last few years what with open data initiatives cropping up over the globe in a bid to radicalize the designing of apps to take advantage of real-time data.
 Even if one is late to the party, the benefits are such that they can build on what has already been pioneered.

 This collaborative spirit will eventually see itself unfurl over the many issues that cities face these days i.e traffic, public transportation, electricity, healthcare, environment, and water.
 Cities like Barcelona (Spain) have invested in projects that span the availability of WiFi, healthcare for the elderly, and even the solving of parking problems.

 As a parting shot:

 “We will only get the best from these technologies if academics, business leaders, government work together to ensure they deliver the greatest possible benefit to the public” – Sir Mark Walport, Chief Scientific Advisor (UK)